Supply Chain Management Courses

 • Define Supplier Diversity program goals and expectations

-• Articulate how to integrate supplier diversity into strategic sourcing process
+• Articulate how to integrate supplier diversity into the strategic sourcing process

 • Work through the analysis for a specific commodity to determine: